-3. Terms of Reference for Committees with Roles with Respect to the Privacy Program and/or Security Program
+2. Terms of Reference for Committees with Roles with Respect to the Privacy Program and/or Security Program

 POGO has established terms of reference for the Data Security Committee that has a direct role in respect of the Privacy Program, and which includes security.
 For this committee, the terms of reference identify the membership of the committee, the chair of the committee, the mandate and responsibilities of the committee in respect of the privacy and/or the security program, and the frequency with which the committee meets.
-The terms of reference also set out that this committee reports to the Executive Director.
-Meeting minutes are utilized to review, update, create privacy and security policies and procedures, and to provide updates to the Board of Directors.
+The terms of reference also set out that the Chair is accountable to the Board of Directors.

-4. Corporate Risk Management Framework
+3. Corporate Risk Management Framework

-POGO plans to develop and implement a comprehensive and integrated corporate risk management framework to identify, assess, mitigate, and monitor risks, including risks that may negatively affect its ability to protect the privacy of individuals whose personal health information is received, and to maintain the confidentiality of that information.
+POGO has in place a comprehensive and integrated Corporate Risk Management Framework to identify, assess, mitigate, and monitor risks, including risks that may negatively affect its ability to protect the privacy of individuals whose personal health information is received, and to maintain the confidentiality of that information.

-The corporate risk management framework will address the agent(s) responsible, and the process to be followed in identifying risks that may negatively affect the ability of POGO to protect the privacy of individuals whose personal health information is received, and to maintain the confidentiality of that information.
-This will also include a discussion of the agents or other persons or organizations that must be consulted in identifying the risks; the documentation that must be completed, provided and/or executed; the agent(s) responsible for completing, providing and/or executing the documentation; the agent(s) to whom this documentation must be provided; and the required content of the documentation.
+The Corporate Risk Management Framework addresses the agent(s) responsible, and the process to be followed in identifying risks that may negatively affect the ability of POGO to protect the privacy of individuals whose personal health information is received, and to maintain the confidentiality of that information.
+This document also includes a discussion of the agents or other persons or organizations that must be consulted in identifying the risks; the documentation that must be completed, provided and/or executed; the agent(s) responsible for completing, providing and/or executing the documentation; the agent(s) to whom this documentation must be provided; and the required content of the documentation.

-It will also address the agent(s) responsible, the process that must be followed, and the criteria that must be considered in ranking the risks and assessing the likelihood of the risks occurring and the potential impact if they occur.
-This will also include a discussion of the agents or other persons or organizations that must be consulted in assessing and ranking the risks; the documentation that must be completed, provided and/or executed in assessing and ranking the risks; the documentation that must be completed, provided and/or executed in setting out the rationale for the assessment and ranking of the risks; the agent(s) responsible for completing, providing and/or executing the documentation; the agent(s) to whom this documentation must be provided; and the required content of the documentation.
+It also addresses the agent(s) responsible, the process that must be followed, and the criteria that must be considered in ranking the risks and assessing the likelihood of the risks occurring and the potential impact if they occur.
+This also includes a discussion of the agents or other persons or organizations that must be consulted in assessing and ranking the risks; the documentation that must be completed, provided and/or executed in assessing and ranking the risks; the documentation that must be completed, provided and/or executed in setting out the rationale for the assessment and ranking of the risks; the agent(s) responsible for completing, providing and/or executing the documentation; the agent(s) to whom this documentation must be provided; and the required content of the documentation.

-The corporate risk management framework will also identify the agent(s) responsible, the process that must be followed, and the criteria that must be considered in identifying strategies to mitigate the actual or potential risks to privacy that were identified and assessed, the process for implementing the mitigation strategies, and the agents or other persons or organizations that must be consulted in identifying and implementing the mitigation strategies.
+The Corporate Risk Management Framework also identifies the agent(s) responsible, the process that must be followed, and the criteria that must be considered in identifying strategies to mitigate the actual or potential risks to privacy that were identified and assessed, the process for implementing the mitigation strategies, and the agents or other persons or organizations that must be consulted in identifying and implementing the mitigation strategies.

-This discussion will include identifying the agent(s) responsible for assigning other agent(s) to implement the mitigation strategies, for establishing timelines to implement the mitigation strategies, and for monitoring and ensuring that the mitigation strategies have been implemented.
-The corporate risk management framework will further address the documentation that must be completed, provided and/or executed in identifying, implementing, monitoring, and ensuring the implementation of the mitigation strategies; the agent(s) responsible for completing, providing and/or executing the documentation; the agent(s) to whom this documentation must be provided; and the required content of the documentation.
+This discussion also includes identifying the agent(s) responsible for assigning other agent(s) to implement the mitigation strategies, for establishing timelines to implement the mitigation strategies, and for monitoring and ensuring that the mitigation strategies have been implemented.
+The Corporate Risk Management Framework further addresses the documentation that must be completed, provided and/or executed in identifying, implementing, monitoring, and ensuring the implementation of the mitigation strategies; the agent(s) responsible for completing, providing and/or executing the documentation; the agent(s) to whom this documentation must be provided; and the required content of the documentation.